Unmarried Couples Rights Upon Separation

-That’s an increase of 137% and cohabiting couples now represent I in 5 of all couples that live together.
-But although cohabitation is common practice, there is still confusion about the legal rights and responsibilities of cohabiting compared to marriage in England and Wales.
+That’s an increase of 137% and cohabiting couples now represent 1 in 5 of all couples that live together.
+Although cohabitation is common practice, there is still confusion about the legal rights and responsibilities of cohabiting compared to marriage in England and Wales.

 What is a common-law partner in the UK?